-Plan your adventure for your week at EaglePoint
+Plan your adventure for your week at EaglePoint Base Camp

 Merit Badges Plus Additional Programs

-At Tahosa High Adventure Base's EaglePoint Summer Camp, Scouts have the ability to not only work on merit badges, but they also get the chance to experience unique programs not found at other Denver Area Council camps.
+At Tahosa High Adventure Base's EaglePoint Base Camp, Scouts have the ability to not only work on merit badges, but they also get the chance to experience unique programs not found at other Denver Area Council camps.

 Merit registration takes place online and will open in April.
 Your troop must be up to date on all payments before you can register.
 For a description of each merit badge including prerequisites and requirements cover at camp, see the Leader's Guide, available online.